PICTURES at an EXHIBITION

 Video Sizzler Embed Code: <iframe width="560" height="315" src="https://www.youtube.com/embed/uDCWPk9oXWw" frameborder="0" allowfullscreen></iframe>

-While Ion's Muséik software is exceptionally easy to operate, this film for Pictures at an Exhibition has several rather challenging sections.
-We do not recommend it for an inexperienced Muséik operator.
-Ion is happy to provide a Ion Certified operator for your show.
+Ion's Muséik software is exceptionally easy to operate.
+While this film for Pictures at an Exhibition has several rather challenging sections, it is well within the grasp of a first-time Muséik operator.
+Plan for at least two months of training and practice prior to your show.
+If you seek help producing the film Ion is happy to provide a Ion Certified operator for your show.
 Your sales rep will help you make those arrangements.
 If you determine to operate the film yourself please refer to the Performance Notes document linked below.